 Imagine you flip a coin once, and it lands heads up.
 Would you then assume that every time you flip a coin, it will land heads up because of that one flip?
 Of course you wouldn’t.
 That is essentially anecdotal evidence.
 One, or barely more than one, instance is almost never to be treated as if its results are indicative of what should be expected on a consistent basis.
 This is also why you are wise to often get a 2nd or even 3rd opinion when seeing doctors.

 So maybe you flip the coin ten times?
-It lands heads seven out of ten due to random chance, which is not only entirely possible, if I’ve done my math right, is likely to happen about 1 out of 8 times (15:125 to be exact).
+It lands heads seven out of ten due to random chance, which is not implausible.
+If I’ve done my math right, is likely to happen about 1 out of 8 times (15:125 to be exact).
 So does that mean a coin is prone to land heads up 70% of the time?
 Again, of course not.
 The more times you flip it, the closer it will get to its actual probability of 50:50 as the odds start to balance out.

 So when doing a clinical trial, the more people you can test, the more accurate your results will be, and this is why we want 500 people in our above fictional example.